terraform-ibm-modules/common-dev-assets/README.md

 make
 ```

-# Note on codespell pre-commit hook
+# Note on typos pre-commit hook

 ## Overview
-This repository uses **codespell** to automatically check for common spelling mistakes in code and documentation files.
+This repository uses **typos** to automatically check for common spelling mistakes in code and documentation files.

 ## What Files Are Checked
 - **Terraform files** (`.tf`)